ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 {: vspace='0'}

 Counter Rollover Guards:
-: The technique from Fixed-Length Dedicated Counter Seeding which describes allocating a segment of the fixed-length counter as a rollover guard is also helpful to mitigate counter rollover issues.
+: The technique from Fixed-Length Dedicated Counter Seeding that describes allocating a segment of the fixed-length counter as a rollover guard is also helpful to mitigate counter rollover issues.
-  This same technique can be leveraged with Monotonic random counter methods by ensuring the total length of a possible increment in the least significant, right most position is less than the total length of the random being incremented.
+  This same technique can be used with monotonic random counter methods by ensuring the total length of a possible increment in the least significant, right most position is less than the total length of the random being incremented.
   As such the most significant, left-most, bits can be incremented as rollover